 - Easy to install and configure

 Implemented using a 100% object-oriented concept, Zend has features like inheritance and interfaces.
-In addition, Its other features are drag-and-drop editor, cryptographic coding tools, and instant online debugging tools among the many others.
+In addition, Its other features are a drag-and-drop editor, cryptographic coding tools, and instant online debugging tools among many others.

 However, the only detrimental side of the Zend Framework is its complex components.
 It’s one of the most difficult PHP frameworks on the list.